 You don't have to hire a lawyer to represent you in an FDCPA case, but you'll need to figure out how to file documents with the court, learn the rules of evidence, and master the intricacies of the law to handle your case effectively.
-People who're represented by a lawyer are much more likely to win a lawsuit.
-An experienced and skilled lawyer can help you navigate the court rules and advise you about your various options.
+If a lawyer represents you, you're much more likely to win a lawsuit.
+An experienced and skilled lawyer can help you navigate the court rules and advise you about your options.

 Here are some potential ways to find a lawyer, discussed in more detail below:

-If you decide to get legal representation, here's how you can find a lawyer.
+If you decide to get legal representation, here's how to find a lawyer.

-It might also be difficult to get a lawyer through a personal referral with the expertise you need.
-For instance, say your friend had a great divorce lawyer, but because you need advice about dealing with an abusive debt collector, that referral probably won’t do you much good.
-And, you might not be comfortable admitting to others that you have a debt issue, so here are a few other places to get information about lawyers.
+Getting a lawyer through a personal referral with the expertise you need might also be difficult.
+For instance, say your friend had a great divorce lawyer, but that referral probably won't do you much good because you need advice about dealing with an abusive debt collector.
+And you might not be comfortable admitting to others that you have a debt issue, so here are a few other places to get information about lawyers.

 The National Association of Consumer Advocates (NACA) is a nonprofit association of more than 1,500 lawyers and consumer advocates that represent consumers' interests.
 NACA can help you find a lawyer to take your case to sue a debt collector for illegal debt collection practices.
 Go to NACA's Find an Attorney website to look for members by state and specialty.

 If you have a low income and limited assets or are a senior citizen, you might qualify for free legal help from a legal services office.
-To find free legal aid programs in your area, along with information and useful forms, go to LawHelp.org.
+To find free legal aid programs in your area, information, and useful forms, go to LawHelp.org.
 You can also get a list of various legal aid programs near you on the Legal Service Corporation's website.

 Most local and state bar associations have lists of lawyers who practice in different areas.

 Some lawyers take on a certain number of pro bono cases (meaning the lawyer works for free) to help people who have little or no income or based on other factors.
-Your state bar association can also tell you if a lawyer might be willing to assist you on a pro bono basis.
+Your state bar association can also tell you if a lawyer might be willing to assist you pro bono.

 After you find a lawyer, explain how the debt collector's actions have affected you.
 Don't hide your feelings or sugarcoat details about the harassment.
-All details are essential in figuring out what type of legal case you have, so be sure to mention:
+All details are essential in figuring out what type of legal case you have, so be sure to mention the following:

 By talking with the lawyer, you can get answers to your questions, learn about your options, and figure out the best way to exercise your legal rights.

-Before you decide to sue the collector or try to work out a settlement, be sure to consider all options, like filing for bankruptcy.
+Before you decide to sue the collector or try to work out a settlement, consider all options, like filing for bankruptcy.
 A lawyer can go over all of your potential options with you.